roberthart56/SCFAB/SC_lab/Projects/rotating_saddle/Measurements/README.md

 ![raw](./Saddle_data_Feb_09_2021/Raw_data.png)

 Below, the data is normalized to the maxima in each set.
-Not clear that this is fair......
+Not clear that this is fair, since the LN2 lifetime is probably limited to ~10 s.
+Droplets evaporate in that time.
+So the top of that curve should be infinite?
+Maybe the most that we can say is that the LN2 curve begins to rise before the ball curve, even on the raw data plot.
+We have shown a difference in the behavior of LN2 drops.

 ![norm](./Saddle_data_Feb_09_2021/norm_data.png)